rguides

 # [1] "Warning was signaled"

 Order matters when you have multiple handlers.
-R checks them in order and uses the first matching handler.
-More specific conditions should come first.
+R checks them in order and uses the first matching handler, so more specific condition classes should come first.
+Placing a generic error = handler before a custom class handler would silently swallow the custom error before the specific handler ever runs.

 The handler functions return values that become the result of tryCatch():